Skills03/qwen-fast-inference/README.md

-# qwen_fast — 12x Qwen Inference on a Laptop GPU
+# qwen-engine-12x Qwen Inference on a Laptop GPU

 **Up to 14.7x faster than HuggingFace `generate()` on Qwen 2.5-0.5B.**
 **100% accurate — output is byte-identical to baseline (cos = 1.0).**